Wells Fargo Utilities And High Income Fund - Good Start, But Not Enough

 Leverage

 This is a fairly small fund and the lending facility is small as well.
 The fund currently has a $25 million revolving line of credit on which $22 million is drawn.
-The credit facility does not have a termination date; however, it can be terminated with a 180 day notice.
+The credit facility does not have a termination date; however, it can be terminated with a 180-day notice.

 The fund's rate is LIBOR plus .70%.
-This is a fairly cheap spread for CEFs whose leverage is LIBOR based.
+This is a fairly cheap spread for CEFs whose leverage is LIBOR-based.

 Source: Wells Fargo ERH Semi-Annual Report

-As of the last update the fund's average effective interest rate was 1.34%.
+As of the last update, the fund's average effective interest rate was 1.34%.

 Today that interest rate is higher as LIBOR rates have increased significantly over the last year.